 If an extended absence exceeds the ability of the school and laboratory resources to provide additional instruction, the student may be required to re-enter the following year.
-Should more than six (6) days be missed, or should three (3) consecutive days be missed, the clinical schedule for that student will be evaluated by the Program Director and the Student Coordinator.
+Should more than two (2) days be missed, or should three (3) consecutive days be missed DURING CLINICAL INTERNSHIPS, the clinical schedule for that student will be evaluated by the Program Director and the Student Coordinator.

 Adjustments may be made if the school/clinical site can make an accommodation.
-The student will be expected to make up missed time in excess of six (6) days at the end of the school year or during Christmas and/or Spring break.
+The student will be expected to make up missed time in excess of two (2) days at the end of the school year or during Spring Break.